Studies show that dental phobia, also referred to as dentophobia or odontophobia, is a common issue seen in 30 – 80% of the population.

 Conscious Sedation

-It involves giving medication through drips in the veins of the arms or hands.
-Intravenous sedation is provided by a dental sedationist or an anesthetist.
+It involves administering medication through intravenous drips in the arms or hands.
+A dental sedationist or an anesthetist provides intravenous sedation.

-It is also known as twilight sedation; you can feel relaxed and may get into a light sleep, but you will be able to respond to verbal questions.
-Possible side effects of conscious sedation include drowsiness and nausea after the procedure.
+This twilight sedation helps you feel relaxed and may even cause you to fall into a light sleep, but you will still be able to respond to questions.
+Possible side effects of sedation include drowsiness and nausea after the procedure.

 Tips To Ease Dental Phobia

-Here are certain tips on how you can ease your dental anxiety and fear –
+Here are certain tips on how to ease your dental phobia:

-- Ask a friend or a family member whom you trust about their dentist and their experience with them, and make an appointment with their dental provider.
+- Ask a friend or a family member about their experience, and make an appointment with a verified dental professional.

-- Many dental offices have online websites where you can learn about their practices and become fully aware of the treatments.
+- Learn about their practices and be fully aware of the treatment procedure.

-- Make sure you communicate with the dentist and don’t feel shy, you are not the first patient who ever has dental phobia.
+- Be sure to communicate with the dentist, as you are not the first patient to experience dental phobia.

-- If you feel nervous before going to the dentist for a cleaning or dental procedure, tell them to make the experience more comfortable.
+- If you feel nervous before visiting the dentist, please let them know so they can make your experience more comfortable.

 Key Takeaways

-At Dacula Dental, we offer many solutions, including sedation dentistry, to keep you comfortable and less anxious during your dental procedures.
+Here at Dacula Dental, we offer a range of solutions, including sedation dentistry, to help you feel more comfortable during your dental procedures.
+For further information, don’t hesitate to contact our customer support team.

 How common is dental phobia?